HReynaud/EchoDiffusion/README.md

 To compute FID and FVD, we use the [StyleGAN-V](https://github.com/HReynaud/stylegan-v) repo ([original repo here](https://github.com/universome/stylegan-v)).
 To get the FID and FVD scores:
 1. Clone the [StyleGAN-V](https://github.com/HReynaud/stylegan-v) repository, and install the requirements (compatible with the requirements of this repo).
-2. We provide a script to prepare the videos generated with `generate_score_file_chunk.py`.
+2. We provide a script to prepare the videos that have been generated by running `generate_score_file_chunk.py` with the `--save_videos` flag.
 That script expects the following file tree:

 ```
 MODEL (ex.
 1SCM)
 ├───factual
 │   ├───images
 │   │   ├───real
+│   │   │   ├───video001
-│   │   │   image001.txt
+│   │   │   │   image001.jpg
-│   │   │   image002.txt
+│   │   │   │   image002.jpg
 │   │   │   ...
 │   │   └───fake
+│   │       ├───video001
-│   │       image001.txt
+│   │       │   image001.jpg
-│   │       image002.txt
+│   │       │   image002.jpg
 │   │       ...
 │   └───videos
-│       video001.txt
+│       video001.gif
-│       video002.txt
+│       video002.gif
 │       ...
 └───counterfactual
     ├───images
     │   ├───real
+    │   │   ├───video001
-    │   │   image001.txt
+    │   │   │   image001.jpg
-    │   │   image002.txt
+    │   │   │   image002.jpg
     │   │   ...
     │   └───fake
+    │       ├───video001
-    │       image001.txt
+    │       │   image001.jpg
-    │       image002.txt
+    │       │   image001.jpg
     │       ...
     └───videos
-        video001.txt
-        video002.txt
+        video001.gif
+        video002.gif
         ...
 ```

 3. You should copy all the generated videos of that model in the corresponding folder *ie* `counterfactual/videos` if you used the `--rand_ef` flag, and `factual/videos` otherwise.
-Then set `root_dir` to the `counterfactual` folder path or factual `folder` path in `split_videos_into_real_fake.sh` and run:
+Then set `root_dir` to the `counterfactual` folder path or `factual` folder path in `diffusion/evaluate/scripts/split_videos_into_real_fake.sh` and run:

 ```